cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
+ - Image and Photo load initial photo
+ - Progress in pdftocairo
+ - pdftocairo better button name?
+ - pdftocairo save to temp and launch image editor?
+ - setting pdftocairo text explaining where/what for pdftocairo
  - Settings file switching or/and settings file selection on launch
  - Sorting needs better visual indicators
  - Revisit og and dublin metadata - reference site not code and is it used correctly?
 Other tags that could be included?